glennzelgonda/FINAL-PROJECT-IN-ACP/README.md

 ---

-## Explanation of Functions by their files
+## Explanation of Functions by their files📝
 ### *emergency response.py*
 Each `def` used in the code plays a specific role in the system.
 Here's a breakdown: